Marcelo Mayer: Draft and minor leagues

+Boston Red Sox (2025–2026)

 Mayer was promoted to the major leagues on May 24, 2025, for a game against the Baltimore Orioles at Fenway Park.
 Due to an injury to Alex Bregman, Mayer started at third base in his MLB debut game.
 The following day, Mayer notched his first major-league hit, a single in the second inning, and his first extra-base hit, a double in the ninth inning.
 On June 6, Mayer hit his first career home run off New York Yankees pitcher Will Warren in the top of the fifth inning.
 It marked the first time that a Red Sox player recorded his first career home run at Yankee Stadium since September 7, 2013, when Xander Bogaerts hit his first career home run, also at Yankee Stadium.
 On June 11, Mayer hit two home runs against the Tampa Bay Rays, becoming the youngest Red Sox player to have a multi-homer game since Rafael Devers in 2018.
 He also became the third-youngest player in Red Sox history to have a multi-homer game within his first five career games, behind only Billy Conigliaro (21) and Ted Williams (20).
 In 44 appearances for Boston during his rookie campaign, Mayer batted .228/.272/.402 with four home runs and 10 RBI.
 On July 25, he was placed on the injured list due to a right wrist sprain.
 On August 17, manager Alex Cora announced that Mayer would require season-ending wrist surgery.

+In 2026, Mayer was named to his first Opening Day roster as a second baseman.
+On June 26, he was placed on the injured list with a bone stress reaction to the left ulna.
+Mayer played in 70 games for Boston and batted .220 with three home runs and 22 RBI.

+San Francisco Giants

+On August 3, 2026, the Red Sox traded Mayer to the San Francisco Giants in exchange for Erik Miller and Carlos Gutierrez.
+He was activated from the injured list and made his Giants debut on September 21 at Oracle Park.